OUR HISTORY

 1997 – We changed our name to Second Harvest Food Bank of the Chattahoochee Valley because of our association with the national network.

 2001 – We launched the first Mobile Pantry which distributed food boxes to our rural southern counties.
-We also completed renovation of our warehouse that included a new food sorting area, walk-in cooler and freezer and a full-line, 3,000 sq. ft. commercial kitchen.
+We also completed the renovation of our warehouse that included a new food sorting area, walk-in cooler, and freezer, and a full-line, 3,000 sq. ft. commercial kitchen.

 2009 – With the national network changing its name to Feeding America, our Board of Directors voted to change our name to Feeding the Valley, Inc.